plasm-language/pyplasm/README.rst

 MacOsX compilation
 -----------------------------------------------------------

-IMPORTANT: do not install brew and use ONLY the official python already installed on your osx (should be 2.6)
+IMPORTANT: do not install brew and use ONLY the official python already installed on your osx (should be 2.7; you can type 'python --version' in a terminal)

 1. Install XCode tools from AppStore (optionally install also Xcode command line tools)